Villy-P/TS-Chess/README.md

 Think about it.
 Can computers generate random numbers?
 They really can't.
-Whenever you ask Siri "Generate a random number betweeen 0 and 50, she isn't giving you a *random* number, but rather a *psuedo-random* number.
+Whenever you ask Siri "Generate a random number between 0 and 50, she isn't giving you a *random* number, but rather a *pseudo-random* number.
-Psuedo-random numbers are generated using very complex formulas.
+Pseudo-random numbers are generated using very complex formulas.
 Here is a simple example.

 In JavaScript, there is a function called `Date.now()` which returns a very large number.